energy-storage-analysis/LDES-Survey/README.md

 The codes in this work were run on Windows with VS Code running a linux terminal with Git Bash.
 The Python packages were managed with conda and an environment file was exported such that the environment can be recreated with the command `conda env create -f environment.yml`.
 The `environment_from_history.yml` was created with the `--from-history` flag, which may work on systems other than Windows.

-the es_utils module in the base path of the repository needs to be accessed.
-This can be done using conda by running `conda develop .` in the repository directory
+the es_utils module and seaborn submodule in the base path of the repository needs to be accessed.
+This can be done by running `python setup.py install` in the root repository and then in the seaborn directory.

 You need to create a file called `.env` in the root repository directory with the following info